 - It may take a few months to see the full effect.

-- If you are switching to this drug from a steroid, do not stop taking the steroid all of a sudden.
+- If your child is switching to this drug from a steroid, do not stop giving the steroid to your child all of a sudden.
 The dose of the steroid may need to be slowly lowered to avoid side effects.
 Talk with the doctor.

 - Some people using this drug get fever; joint pain, stiffness, or swelling; muscle pain; swollen glands; or rash.
 This has happened within 1 to 5 days after getting this drug.
-Call your doctor right away if you have any of these signs.
+Call the doctor right away if your child has any of these signs.

-- If you are taking this drug for asthma, check your weight weekly.
-Report a weight change to your doctor.
+- If your child is taking this drug for asthma, check your child’s weight weekly.
+Report a weight change to the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.